Regional 9-1-1 Program

 You may be told that your address will require a Private Road label.
 If your driveway is .25 mile long or more, and/or there are two or more structures sharing the driveway, it qualifies as a Private Road and must be approved by the precinct’s County Commissioner.
 Commissioners Court occurs regularly each month and a member of the CTCOG 9-1-1 addressing staff will attend to have pending inquiries approved.

 If a 9-1-1 Specialist is unable to receive your call, please leave a message and the call will be returned within two business days.
-Your address request will be processed within ten business days, unless further information is required.
+Every effort will be made to process the address request within fifteen (15) business days, unless further information is required.
+While we try to assign all new addresses within 15 calendar days, sometimes we are unable to meet this timeline.
+In such cases CTCOG staff will reach out to the requestor to remedy any issues in a timely manner.

 Question about an address?